 SAP Analytics Cloud, as the name implies, offers cloud-based data visualization software designed to help businesses of any size do more with their data.
-Companies that already use other SAP products will get the most out of this solution.
+Companies that already use other SAP products that range from warehouse management to recurring billing software will get the most out of this solution.
 The product has earned a top ranking from BARC, the world’s largest survey of business intelligence software users.

 SAP Analytics Cloud can integrate with data from different import and live sources.
 This data visualization platform is equipped with sophisticated analytic and planning capabilities such as conversational analytics, intelligent predictions, forecasting, predictive analytics, ad hoc reports, KPI monitoring, intelligent planning, integrated financial planning, collaborative enterprise planning, and more.

 There’s an impressive collection of visuals to translate raw data into powerful reports.
 Its charts are divided into categories like Comparison, Trend, Correlation, and more.
 This way, you can instantly find the visuals you need to get the insights that will help you improve your business performance.